howard-community-college/ENES247_TRUC/lab1-mux/README.md

 # Mux
 [Inspiration for this lab](https://www.xilinx.com/support/documentation/university/Vivado-Teaching/HDL-Design/2015x/Verilog/docs-pdf/lab1.pdf)

 Vivado turns all circuits into the primitives of a CLB Slice: LUTs, muxes, carry-logic, xor gates, d flip flops.
 Understanding these is the goal of this course.
 We have covered XOR gates and LUTs.
-The goal now is to cover muxes. jj
+The goal now is to cover muxes.

 ## 1_1_m2x1Mux-1bitwide

 #### Port Diagram

 #### ![mux2-1-1bitwide](mux2-1-1bitwide.svg)

 #### Verilog Code